 being links, a general text link to the "new briefs" page is provided.

-The primary links to various major sections of our alumlni page have
+The primary links to various major sections of our alumni page have

-been consolidated and now all of them appears as pencils and we've
+been consolidated and now all of them appear as pencils and we've

 moved those to below the larger East images also.
 One more new function